HaikuTeam/animator/QA.md

-I can move an element, change it in Sketch, move the scrubber, change in Sketch, then move the element When I make a Sketch change in a project with Actions defined, the code in code.js looks correct I can instantiate two different slices, change one in Sketch, and then rapidly instantiate the other one I don't see an ever-growing number of "file ingested" messages for each time I reopen a project Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused The $user.mouse.y position is calculated correctly with respect to the share page artboard box The $user.mouse.y position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok The "secret `<div>`" in a group of elements isn't selectable (the hitbox of the group is bounded by the transform box) I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components
+I can move an element, change it in Sketch, move the scrubber, change in Sketch, then move the element When I make a Sketch change in a project with Actions defined, the code in code.js looks correct I can instantiate two different slices, change one in Sketch, and then rapidly instantiate the other one Text selection doesn't keep appearing/reappearing as I type in an expression field Choosing an expression autocomplete entry doesn't obliterate the part of text I've just typed I can change the name of a state used by an expression, and an error will indicate the orphaned identifier If I have an expression bound to time or interactivity, this continues to work even if playback is paused In Preview Mode, the $user.mouse.y position is calculated correctly with respect to the share page artboard box In Preview Mode, the $user.mouse.y position is calculated correctly when the stage has been zoomed/panned I can enter `rotation.x,y,z` `0,0,0` (defaults) and not see any change in rotation reflected I can scrub wildly over a keyframe sequence that involves rotation and the rotation doesn't become nondeterministic In a heavy project, dragging many keyframes quickly at once doesn't cause a "Red Wall of Death" diff I can play a short (<30f) animation on a loop and playback doesn't slow down I can drag a keyframe from 0, delete it, then drag another from 0, and the new one works ok I can scale an element down to near zero in either dimension without a problem I can ungroup a group of components
 I can copy+paste a component
-I delete an instance of a component from the stage, and then undo this Multi-component projects shown on the dashboard behave like normal projects I can add text elements to the stage and the text content becomes "content" attributes in code.js I can continuously scale an element round and round without causing a freeze-up or a crash I can create a subcomponent, give it animations, and scrub to see the animations in the host I can create a subcomponent, give it animations, and use preview mode to see the animations in the host I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem
+I delete an instance of a component from the stage, and then undo this Multi-component projects shown on the dashboard behave like normal projects I can continuously scale an element round and round without causing a freeze/crash I can create a subcomponent, give it animations, and when I scrub via the host, the child's animations don't play I can create a subcomponent, give it animations, and use Preview Mode to see the animations in the host and child I can multi-scale elements that have been rotated in three dimensions I can negatively multi-scale (flip) elements that have been rotated without a problem

 Basics